TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_example_with_phase_delay.md

 [TOC]

 # ICSS SDFM three channel with phase compensation
+This example demonstrates phase compensation implemented for channel 0.
+It uses PRU-ICSSG IEP SYNC0 and SYNC1 to generate phase delayed clock for %SDFM interface and modulator.

-This example measures phase compensation for %SDFM channel 0 in PRU GPIO mode during initialization.
+It measures the phase delay for %SDFM channel 0 in PRU GPIO mode during initialization.
 Normal current Over-sampling Ratio (OSR), Over current OSR and Normal current trigger time can be configured by the user.

-Only one core - PRU is used for this example.

-The example does the following:
+> **Note:** The current firmware supports measuring the phase delay using the SD0_DATA pin and the SD8_CLK pin for a single-axis use case.
+A similar measurement can be applied and implemented for multi-axis or individual channels as described in \ref PHASE_COMPENSATION.

+This example demonstrates a three-channel single PRU configuration that performs the following tasks:
-- Configure ICSSG0 IEP0 for generating clock for %SDFM
+- Configures ICSSG0 IEP0 to generate a clock for the %SDFM interface and modulator.
-- Enable Phase Compensation Measurement
+- Enables phase compensation measurement.
-- Configure SYNC1 Delay register based on the measured phase delay
+- Configures the SYNC1 delay register based on the measured phase delay.
-- Set %SDFM channels: Channel 0 - Channel 2
+- Sets up %SDFM channels: Channel 0, Channel 1 and Channel 2.
-- Configure normal current sample trigger time (time for read sample) and OSR
+- Configures the normal current sample trigger time, oversampling ratio (OSR), and sinc filter type.

 # Important files and directory structure